 If you take too much (overdose)

-Immediately telephone your doctor or the poisons information centre (Australia 13 11 26 or New Zealand 0800 poison or 0800
+Immediately telephone your doctor or the poisons information centre on 13 11 26, or

 Do this even if there are no signs of discomfort or poisoning.